Enome/knockknock/README.markdown

 ###Validation

-The observable now has a .isValid observable and .errors observableArray.
+The observable now has an .isValid observable and .errors observableArray.
 Validation is run when observable changes or when you call the global validate method on the validation object.

 ##TODO